austin-owensby/csharp-bootstrapper/README.md

 * `csharp-boostrapper.boostrap-crud`: Generates a CRUD workflow based on the configurations.

-* `csharp-bootstrapper.settings`: Navigates to the extension settings.

-* `csharp-bootstrapper.settings-gui`: Displays a WebView GUI with the extension settings.
+* `csharp-bootstrapper.settings`: Displays a WebView GUI with the extension settings.

 ### Environment Setup